 The Advanced Filters window allow you to set specific criteria that will filter the captured traffic.
 Set the filter rules and click Apply.

-Note: Alternatively, you can apply filters through the more option on each Live Traffic column (e.g., apply a filter for Host column).
+Alternatively, you can apply filters through the more option on each Live Traffic column (e.g., apply a filter for Host column).
+The column filtering allows using AND and OR logical operators (for two lines) and multiple comparison rules (for example, like Is equal to, contains, ends with, etc.).

 Use the Clear All Filters to reset all filters applied by Advanced Filters and filters applied for each column (see the columns section)